navinrathore/navinrathore.github.io/DL Create Jobs/DL_Create_Script.md

     ```

 5. Column_Names (see details)

+    Note: Here it differs from another create script.  if `dataType` is text change it to `varchar`

     ```python
     Column_Names = "\n" + row.DL_Column_Names+" "+row.DL_Data_Types + " "

+    Note: In addition to another create script
+    [If datatype is text && constraint is 'pk'] - DL_Data_Types = "varchar(150)"

     [If datatype is varchar] -  + "COLLATE utf8_unicode_ci"
         else                    + " "
     [If constraint is 'pk']  -  + "NOT NULL DEFAULT "  + DEFAULT_VALUE_FOR_TYPE